karahosford/the-dapaue-files/content/Organisations/DAPAUE.md

 ---
 title: DAPAUE
 comments: false
+alias:
+    - "the organisation"
+    - "The Department of Anomalous Phenomena And Unexplained Events"
 ---
 ![[dapaue.png]]

 ---
 DAPAUE, or The Department of Anomalous Phenomena And Unexplained Events, is an organisation dedicated to the investigation and containment of incidents involving anomalous individuals and occurrences.

-More details will be added to this page as details concerning DAPAUE are revealed
+More details will be added to this page as details concerning DAPAUE are revealed.